View Current

 2. Types of proposed emergency procedures and their anticipated effectiveness.

-3. Interactions and consultation with other trades/PCBUs.
+3. Interact and consult with other trades/PCBUs.

 4. Development and refinement of safe work methods statements.